|The University of Adelaide||Home | Faculties & Divisions | Search|

 To link to this page, please use the following URL:

-Prof. Alan Cooper has been an Australian Research Council Federation and Future Fellow (2005-2010, 2011-2014), during which time he has specialized in the genetic analysis of evolution, biodiversity, climate change, paleoecology and microbiomes.
+Prof. Alan Cooper has been an Australian Research Council Federation, Future, and Laureate Fellow (2005-2010, 2011-2014, 2015-2019), during which time he has specialized in the genetic analysis of evolution, biodiversity, climate change, paleoecology and microbiomes.
 He built his first research group as a postdoc at the University of Oxford where he also established his first large research facility, the Henry Wellcome Ancient Biomolecules Centre, through a $3M grant from the UK Joint Infrastructure Fund (UK Government/Wellcome Trust).
 He directed the HWABC as the Professor of Ancient Biomolecules from 2001-2005 during which time it published a series of ground-breaking studies in ancient population genetics and evolutionary research.
 He was awarded a prestigious ARC Federation Fellowship in 2004, and moved to the University of Adelaide to establish the Australian Centre for Ancient DNA (ACAD), the first largescale ancient DNA research centre in the Southern Hemisphere.
 This international standard research facility was formally opened by the Premier, Mike Rann in August 2006, and provides the specialist equipment and ultra-sterile working environment required for the study of minute traces of preserved genetic material from hundreds to hundreds of thousands of years.

-Prof. Cooper's current research features studies of Australian megafaunal species, permafrost preserved material from the Arctic and Antarctic, ancient human DNA (modern humans, Neandertals Denisovans, and Flores hobbits), and DNA from environmental deposits (sediments, stalactites, marine, terrestrial and freshwater samples).
-He is also heavily involved in developing new molecular biology techniques to both improve the ability to recover DNA from the past (eg nuclear genomes and metagenomic approaches), and to analyse the authenticity of aDNA data.
+Prof. Cooper's current research features studies of ancient human genomes, Australian megafaunal species, permafrost preserved material from the Arctic and Antarctic, and DNA from environmental deposits (sediments, stalactites, marine, terrestrial and freshwater samples).
+His group is also heavily involved in developing bioinformatics and computational genomics, as well as new molecular biology techniques to improve the ability to recover DNA from the past (eg nuclear genomes and metagenomic approaches).
 A further major research theme concerns the use of molecular clocks to estimate the timing of past evolutionary events from genetic data.

 Ancient DNA, evolution, palaeoecology, molecular evolution (human/mammalian/avian), molecular clocks, mass extinctions/palaeontology, biogeography, bioinformatics, forensics, microbiome evolution, molecular clocks.